altmank/CaptainOfCheats/README.md

 ## Captain Of Cheats Mod

 A modding tool for Captain of Industry.
-It has a cheat menu that can be accessed via the F8 key or by clicking the right-most icon on your bottom toolbar.
+It has a cheat menu that can be accessed via the F8 key or by clicking the right-most ship wheel icon on your bottom toolbar.

 Cheats
 - Spawn any haulable product into your shipyard at specified quantities